ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 initialized and parameterized to evolve, and are chosen depending on the type of initial conditions for the App.
 Initial conditions in :term:`GRIB2` format have a single two-dimensional field to initialize the SST, which must be kept constant throughout the forecast.
-Initial conditions in :term:`NEMSIO` or :term:`NetCDF` format have two two-dimensional fields that describe the baseline SST and its near-surface perturbation related to the diurnal cycle, enabling the use of the near-sea-surface-temperature (NSST) physical parameterization to forecast the temporal variation in SST due to the
+Initial conditions in :term:`NEMSIO` or :term:`netCDF` format have two two-dimensional fields that describe the baseline SST and its near-surface perturbation related to the diurnal cycle, enabling the use of the near-sea-surface-temperature (NSST) physical parameterization to forecast the temporal variation in SST due to the